 Source: Journal of Brand management, Thomas Kamber, 2020

 A study from 2002 looked at sales of 822 companies in the US in the period from 1990 to 1996.
-The data were divided into two groups — companies that cut advertising spending and the ones that maintained or increased spending in the analysed period.
-There were evident long-term effects of the cut in spending, as the gap in sales between the two groups rose to 25% in 1995.
+The data was divided into two groups — companies that cut advertising spending and the ones that maintained or increased spending in the analysed period.
+There were evident long term effects of the cut in spending, as the gap in sales between the two groups rose to 25% in 1995.

 Figure 2: Point change in SOM